emnify/product-docs/docs/portal/sims-and-devices/device-policies.md

 :::

 :::caution Warning
+Devices don't automatically reset if you change the service or coverage policy.
+Due to caching, it can also take up to 24 hours before changes are applied to a device.

-If you change a device's service or coverage policy, be sure to [reset its connectivity](/portal/connected-devices#reset-connectivity) for the change to take effect.
+Be sure to [reset its connectivity](/portal/connected-devices#reset-connectivity) for the change to take effect sooner.
 :::

 ### Single device assignment

-When viewing [Device Details](/portal/connected-devices#get-device-information), you can select **Edit** for either **Service Policy** or **Coverage Policy**.
+When viewing [**Device Details**](/portal/connected-devices#get-device-information), you can select **Edit** for either **Service Policy** or **Coverage Policy**.
 You'll be presented with a dropdown list to choose from.
 Select your policy from the list.
 You should see a real-time notification confirming the change.

 ### Bulk assignments

-Navigate to [Connected Devices](https://portal.emnify.com/connected-devices) and search for the devices you wish to assign to a policy.
+Navigate to [**Connected Devices**](https://portal.emnify.com/connected-devices) and search for the devices you wish to assign to a policy.
 If you followed the previous tip, you might be able to use only one or two tags to filter only the devices to be assigned.

 If the filtered list looks good, select the top checkbox in the table heading to select them all.